asharif123/code-questionnaire/README.md

 Correct Answers will result in score increasing by 10 points and incorrect will decrease by 10 and timer will decrease by 5 seconds.

+As soon as player clicks on a button, player will automatically be redirected to the next question.
+There are 5 questions in total.

 ![alt-text](./assets/images/questions.JPG "questions")
 questions.JPG